Kinds-of-Intelligence-CFI/animal-ai-dreamerv3/README.md

 1. Install requirements with `pip install --requirement requirements.txt`.
    **Note:** Only Python 3.9 is supported.
 Make sure that is the installed version on your OS, Docker container or virtual environment.
 2. Download the [AnimalAI environment](https://github.com/Kinds-of-Intelligence-CFI/animal-ai#quick-install-please-see-release-for-latest-version-of-aai-3).
-The test scripts will look for the env at `./aai/env*/{AnimalAI,AAI}.{x86_64,exe,app}`, where the lexicographically latest folder will be selected, but there is an `--env` flag to set the path manually.
-For the train script, the `--env` flag is required.
-Feel free to just modify the scripts.
+The scripts will look for the env at `./aai/env/{AnimalAI,AAI}.{x86_64,exe,app}`, and later at `./aai/env*/{AnimalAI,AAI}.{x86_64,exe,app}` where the lexicographically latest folder will be selected.
+There is also an `--env` flag to set the path manually.
 3. Run tests to sanity check the installation.

    - `python tests/jaxtest.py`